-Construction hours would be in accordance with the Project's CoA and the EPL (refer Section 5.1).
+Construction hours would be in accordance with the Project's CoA (refer Section 5.1).

 Avoiding the coincidence of noisy plant working simultaneously close together and adjacent to sensitive receivers will result in reduced noise emissions.
-Note that clustering noisy plant can present opportunities for effective implementation noise screening, therefore this control needs to be considered on a case by case basis (refer Section 7.3).
+Note that clustering noisy plant can present opportunities for effective implementation noise screening, therefore this control needs to be considered on a case-by-case basis (refer Section 7.3).